PuddingNight/Anki-Deck-Master/README.md

 ## Installation Guide

-To install and run Anki Deck Master, you have two option, either you dowload and run the .exe that is made available for your, or you can clone this repo and run it like a normal script.
+To install and run Anki Deck Master, you have two options, either you [download and run the .exe](https://github.com/PuddingNight/Anki-Deck-Master/releases/download/Anki_Deck_Master/Anki_Deck_Master.exe) that is made available for you, or you can clone this repo and run it like a normal script.

 For the second option, please follow these guidelines: